Unthrottled/blog/_posts/2017-04-23-Startup-CDI.md

 Where `2017-04-24 13:58:07,989 ERROR [stderr] (ServerService Thread Pool -- 11) EJB Singleton Bean Doing Startup Work!` was outputted to standard error (to help distinguish it in the command prompt).
 This tells us that our Singleton Bean was created on application startup and was able to do work!

-When you give the proccess SIGKILL `CTRL+C` you should get this:
+When you give the process SIGKILL `CTRL+C` you should get this:

     ...
     ....